not-registered Login to view full entry:

 The Uganda Coffee Agronomy Training (UCAT) program, implemented by Hanns R. Neumann Stiftung (HRNS) and TechnoServe (TNS), aims to increase coffee yields and improve the livelihoods of about 60,000 smallholder farmers by training them on Good Agricultural Practices (GAPs).
 PAD is partnering with HRNS and TNS to provide a complementary digital service, reinforcing recommendations via automated calls to a subset of farmers in the training program and a standalone digital advisory service on coffee farming to farmers in non-program areas.
 The training covers a broad set of GAPs for coffee husbandry in line with the respective regional/district coffee calendar.

 PAD tested whether the gender of the narrator for agronomy messages would affect farmer engagement.
 In one group the narrator's gender was switched to match that of the farmer’s, while in the other group the narrator's gender switched to not match that of farmer’s.
 These messages were sent to both UCAT standalone and reinforcement farmers who had already been receiving coffee agronomy messages.
-Overall, we find that farmers increased engagement when switching from a male to female narrator, but not when switching from a female to male narrator.
+Overall, we find that both male and female farmers increased engagement when switching from a male to female narrator, but not when switching from a female to male narrator.
 Our analysis also suggests - although only tentative - that women presented a stronger response than men.

 • Status